 Apply at a port of entry

-You can apply for refugee status at any port of entry, such as an airport, seaport or land border.
+You can apply for refugee status at any port of entry.
+This means an airport, seaport or land border.

-The officer you make your refugee claim to will decide if your claim is eligible to be referred to the Immigration and Refugee Board of Canada (IRB).
-If your claim is eligible:
+The officer you make your refugee claim to will decide if your claim is eligible to be referred to the IRB.
+If your claim is eligible you will:

-- You will be given a date for your IRB hearing.
+- be given a date for your IRB hearing, and

-- You will have fifteen (15) days to complete all of the forms in the application package and submit them to the IRB.
+- have 15 days to complete all forms in the application package and submit them to the IRB.

 Apply at an IRCC office

-You can make a refugee claim in Canada at designated Immigration, Refugees and Citizenship Canada (IRCC) offices.
-If you choose to apply at an IRCC office, note that:
+You can make a refugee claim in Canada at certain Immigration, Refugees and Citizenship Canada (IRCC) offices.
+If you choose to apply at an IRCC office, you:

-- You must have all of the forms in the application package completed and with you.
+- must have all forms in the application package completed and with you.